 Starting a college search is never easy.
-Starting a college search during a public health crisis, when all campuses are closed to visitors, and you’re not even in your own high school right now?
-Now that’s a challenge!
+Starting a college search during a public health crisis, now that’s a challenge!
 Fortunately, it’s a challenge you can rise to meet.
 And all of us at Carthage are here to help you.

 At Carthage, we strive to make the admissions process easy to understand, so you can focus your attention on making the right decision for you.
 During this difficult time of COVID-19, we’re taking even more steps to help our students and families:

-- We’re offering dozens of Virtual Visit Opportunities every month.
-Join a live information session to learn more about Carthage, or register for a webinar on a specific topic that interests you.
+- We’re offering numerous ways to visit Carthage every month.
+Join a live information session to learn more about Carthage, or register for an individual campus visit.

 - Our Admissions counselors are available for individual conversations at a time that’s convenient for you.
-Contact us by phone or email, and we can set up a Zoom meeting or phone conversation.
+Learn more about visiting Carthage at www.carthage.edu/visit.

 Students entering Carthage in Fall 2021 will NOT need to submit ACT/SAT scores.
 Carthage College will not require standardized test scores for admission given the significant disruption students are facing caused by COVID-19.
 The change takes effect for all students applying for fall 2021.
 Students will have the option of submitting scores if they wish.
 Just submit your high school transcript.
 You will be considered for admissions and all Carthage scholarships, including our competitive scholarships.